minlanyu/cs243-site/README.md

 ## Syllabus

+This field is moving so fast.
+A majority of papers we read this year is new compared to last year.

 ### Introduction
 - 9/5 Tu: Introduction (Minlan)
   * Reading 1: [Applied Machine Learning at Facebook: A Datacenter Infrastructure Perspective](https://research.facebook.com/file/904032783795098/hpca-2018-facebook.pdf)